Skip to main content

 Marlene Wolters

-Marlene Wolters (Chair - Frankford, ON)
+Marlene Wolters (Frankford, ON)

 Marlene was born In Burns Lake BC to an Indigenous father and a white mother.
 Her father joined the military when she was 18 months old and she was raised in a variety of towns and Air Bases throughout Canada and Germany.
-She currently resides with her husband in Frankford On.
+She currently resides with her husband in Frankford ON.
 She is a retired nurse who currently works as a Church Administrator and Bookkeeper.
 She has 4 grown children and 9 grandchildren and is passionate about bringing education and reconciliation to all.

 Staff Support